Qualyn-bliss/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?

+the ability to use your site no matter the users abilities/needs such as screen readers, auditory, and other sensory needs.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+use semantic html
+use alt tags when possible
+consider color and contrast when building a site

 3. How would you explain the concept of a variable to someone new to programming?

+variables are ways to reference information inside of the code.

 4. What is the purpose of using functions in code?

+to access multiple variables and objects inside of the code. main benefit is reusability when written correctly

 5. How do you access a key inside of an object inside of an array?

+object.key(object1);

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.